williamgilpin/fnn/README.md

 + `ecg_train.pkl` and `ecg_test.pkl` correspond to ECG measurements for two different patients, taken from the [PhysioNet QT database](https://physionet.org/content/qtdb/1.0.0/)
 + `mouse.pkl` A time series of spiking rates for a neuron in a mouse thalamus.
 Raw spike data was obtained from [CRCNS](http://crcns.org/data-sets/thalamus/th-1/about-th-1) and processed with the authors' code in order to generate a spike rate time series.

-Some functions used for baselines in this repository have been adapted from code other repositories.
+Some functions used for baselines in this repository have been adapted from code in other repositories.
 We have included these files here directly, in order to reduce dependencies.
-However, if using this code in future work, please heed licenses and attribute those libraries if using these components:
+However, if using these portions of this code in future work, please heed their licenses and attribution requirements:
 + The file `tica.py` is a standalone version of the tICA implementation in [MSMBuilder](https://github.com/msmbuilder/msmbuilder)